PatrickCPE/CPE-CPU/README.md

 ## CPE_CPU - The Design
 The design is based on the microarchitecture detailed in Patterson and Hennesy's Computer Architecture and Design book with slight modifications

-TODO DRAW NICE TOP LEVEL OF THE MICRO ARCHITECTURE
+### CPE CPU Microarchitecture
 <img src="doc/pictures/micro_arch_cropped.jpg">
 Drawn with the newest update of the industry leading GAD system (Graphite Assisted Design)

+### CPE_CPU
 <img src="doc/block_diagrams/cpe_cpu-cpe_cpu.svg">

 The focus here was by no means to be efficient.
 I mean this is a single cycle processor, it's far from efficient.
 The goal was simplicity, and I can make improvements from there.
-I saw an intersting write up on a simple two stage pipeline I may try out next :)
+I saw an intersting write up on a simple two stage pipeline that I may try out next :)

 ## Sub Modules